theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 This process is also commonly known as "sequencing-by-synthesis".
 Two years later, Shankar Balasubramanian and David Klenerman, developed and adapted the sequencing-by-synthesis process for a new method which utilizes fluorescent dyes at the company Solexa.
 The Roche 454 sequencer developed in 2005, was the first sequencer to fully automate the pyrosequencing process in a single, automated machine.
-Although many other platforms such as SOLiD systems' "sequencing-by-ligation" (2007) and Life Technologies' Ion Torrent (2011) that uses "sequencing-by-synthesis" to detect hydrogen ions when new DNA is synthesized were introduced, Illumina's sequencers which are based on Solexa's technology after a takeover, dominate the market.
+Many other platforms were introduced such as SOLiD systems' "sequencing-by-ligation" (2007) and Life Technologies' Ion Torrent (2011) that uses "sequencing-by-synthesis" to detect hydrogen ions when new DNA is synthesized.
+Nevertheless, Illumina's sequencers still dominate the market and are based on Solexa's technology after a takeover.

 TODO: SHOW AN ILLUMINA SEQUENCER OR HOW IT WORKS OR STH

 Strengths:

-- Second generation generation sequencing is often times the cheapest option concerning the required chemicals.
+- Second generation generation sequencing is often the cheapest option with respect to required chemicals.
 - Sparse material can still be used as input.
 - High sensitivity to detect low-frequency variants and comprehensive genome coverage.
 - High capacity with sample multiplexing.